Nov 2, 2024

 "It's the spectator who judges and who decides, to the point where every relationship between forest, sun, lake, animal and sky goes via him and is establish for his sole good.
 It scarcely matters, moreover, whether what’s been stuck in front of him is an old master, an industrial development project, a battle plan, a view of the sky, a theatre scene or the map of a realm some prince hopes to control.”
 Bruno Latour (2023).
 After Lockdown: metamorphosis.

-Photo of mini tapestry (15 x 9 cm) with dry flowers, plant leafs and fibers, on top of Anni Alberts' On Weaving book. by Monica Pinheiro CC BY-NC-SA (CC) October 8, 2024.
+Photo of mini tapestry (15 x 9 cm) with dry flowers, plant leafs and fibers. by Monica Pinheiro CC BY-NC-SA (CC) October 8, 2024.

 Oct 31, 2024